melnikov-s/codex-sdk/README.md

 - **`actions.addMessage(message)`**: Append one or more messages to the history.
 - **`actions.setLoading(boolean)`**: Set the loading state.
 - **`actions.setInputDisabled(boolean)`**: Enable/disable user input.
+- **`actions.setInputValue(string)`**: Programmatically set the input editor text.
+This is an action (not state) so the input remains uncontrolled by state diffs.
+- **`actions.truncateFromLastMessage(role)`**: Remove the last message with the given role and everything after it.
+Returns the removed tail as an array (first element is the removed message itself).
 - **`actions.setStatusLine(content)`**: Set status line content.
 - **`actions.setSlot(region, content)`**: Set content for a specific slot region.
 - **`actions.clearSlot(region)`**: Clear content from a slot region.